 Innovative Education and Research for a Healthier North.

-The Northern Ontario School of Medicine (NOSM) encourages ingenuity, creativity, a culture of inquiry and discovery, and the importance of learning from others in every aspect of the school’s education, research, social accountability, and corporate mandates.
-NOSM uses innovative approaches to ensure continuous improvement of our distributed model of education and research.
+NOSM University encourages ingenuity, creativity, a culture of inquiry and discovery, and the importance of learning from others in every aspect of the School’s education, research, social accountability, and corporate mandates.
+NOSM University uses innovative approaches to ensure continuous improvement of our distributed model of education and research.

-NOSM pursues education and research goals in close partnership with its host universities.
-Collaboration and partnership are important to NOSM with its teaching hospitals, community physicians, health professional clinical teachers, health system stakeholders, and communities it serves.
-NOSM values the insights, contributions, and support of its many partners that work to improve the health of the people and communities of Northern Ontario.
-NOSM recognizes that collaboration is both a process and outcome that engages different perspectives to better understand complex problems and leads to the development of integrative solutions that could not be accomplished by any single person or organization.
+NOSM U pursues education and research goals in close partnership with its host universities.
+Collaboration and partnership is also important to NOSM U with its teaching hospitals, community physicians, health professional clinical teachers, health system stakeholders, and communities it serves.
+NOSM U values the insights, contributions, and support of its many partners that work to improve the health of the people and communities of Northern Ontario.
+NOSM U recognizes that collaboration is both a process and outcome that engages different perspectives to better understand complex problems, and leads to the development of integrative solutions that could not be accomplished by any single person or organization.

-NOSM fosters inclusiveness by supporting an environment which embraces differences in staff, faculty and learners and respectfully creates value from the differences of all members of the NOSM community, to leverage talent and foster both individual and organizational excellence.
+NOSM U fosters inclusiveness by supporting an environment which embraces differences in staff, faculty and learners and respectfully creates value from the differences of all members of the NOSM U community, in order to leverage talent and foster both individual and organizational excellence.

-NOSM’s faculty, staff, and learners seek to learn and listen to one another respectfully and communicate openly.
-NOSM’s staff, faculty, and learners treat others and their ideas in a manner that conveys respect as differences are discussed, fosters an open academic debate, and which respects academic freedom.
+NOSM U’s faculty, staff, and learners seek to learn and listen to one another respectfully and communicate openly.
+NOSM U’s staff, faculty, and learners treat others and their ideas in a manner that conveys respect as differences are discussed, fosters an open academic debate, and which respects academic freedom.

 Section 1: Orientation

-Section 2: Recruitment and Hiring Protocol between the Northern Ontario School of Medicine and Lakehead and Laurentian Universities
+Section 2: Recruitment and Hiring Protocol between the NOSM University and Lakehead and Laurentian Universities

 Recruitment and Hiring of Faculty and Staff

-While recognizing that each institution is entitled to determine its staffing needs, and that any qualified person is entitled to apply for a faculty or staff position, the Northern Ontario School of Medicine wishes to maintain a cooperative relationship with Lakehead University and Laurentian University.
-In accordance, NOSM follows an open recruitment and hiring process that includes appropriate consultation with Lakehead and Laurentian Universities wherever their interests may be directly affected.
+While recognizing that each institution is entitled to determine its staffing needs and that any qualified person is entitled to apply for a faculty or staff position, the NOSM University wishes to maintain a cooperative relationship with Lakehead University and Laurentian University.
+Accordingly, NOSM U undertakes to follow an open recruitment and hiring process with appropriate consultation with Lakehead and Laurentian Universities wherever their interests may be seen to be directly affected.

 Section 3: Clinical Teaching Position Description